Ordecaos/Week-5---DevOps-Core-Fundamentals/README.md

 Speaking of Virtual Machine, this project will be using the Google Cloud Platform (GCP) and running on a virtual machine that runs Ubuntu 20.04.
 GCP allows all necessary portions of the project including the SQL database to be implemented and used online as well as adding a firewall for security purposes.

 Finally, Jenkins will be used as a build server in order to provide automation in building and testing this project.
+Jenkins is an extremely useful CI tool and allows quick and easy understanding as if the project works and how or why it may not.

 ## App Design